Strike2-ux/PokeApi-Node-and-Express/README.md

-# Taller
+# PokeAPIonNodewithexpress

 PokeAPi haganla muchach@s

 ## Usage

-a PokeBerry
+3000 the localhost

 ### ShowOff

-Nothing just do in it
+Nothing just do it